-The texture of the as-grown samples was determined from neutron diffraction spectra.
+The texture of the hot-forged sample was determined from neutron diffraction spectra.
 For that purpose, the cylindrical rod was cut in several pieces of 10 mm in length.
 They were paste ones beside the others to form an approximate rod of 10 mm in diameter and 10 mm in length.
-With this almost symmetric configuration, the whole volume of the sample was analyzed by the neutron beam.
-A curved position-sensitive detector coupled to a tilt angle (χ) scan allowed the whole diffraction pattern treatment in the combined Rietveld-WIMV algorithm, implemented in the MAUD software.
-A curved position-sensitive detection performed on the single crystal was used to describe the 3D structural determination performed on the single crystal was used to describe the 3D structural model of the [Bi{0.81}CaO2]2[CoO2]{1.69} phase in the MAUD software using the supercell description, and to determine through an iterative methodology the texture of the cobaltite.
+With this almost symmetric configuration, the whole volume of the sample is analyzed by the neutron beam.
+A curved position-sensitive detector coupled to a tilt angle (χ) scan allowed the whole diffraction pattern treatment in the combined Rietveld-WIMV algorithm, implemented in the MAUD software.10-11 X-ray structural determination performed on the single crystal12 was used to describe the 3D structural model of the [Bi{0.81}CaO2]2[CoO2]{1.69} phase in the MAUD software using the supercell description, and to determine through an iterative methodology the texture of the cobaltite.
 Experiments were carried out on the D1B neutron line at the Institut Laüe Langevin, Grenoble.
-The neutron wavelength is monochromatised to λ =2.523 Å. Diffracted neutrons are collected on a 80° (resolution 0.2°) 20 range.
-Scans for combined analysis were operated from χ = 0 to 90° (step 5°) using a fixed incidence angle ω of 25.11°.
-The average volume of the sample was 100 mm3, and the measuring times were around 20 min per sample orientation.
+The neutron wavelength is monochromatised to λ =2.523 Å. Diffracted neutrons are collected on a 80° (resolution 0.2°) 29range.
+Scans for combined analysis were operated from $\chi = 0$ to 90° (step 5°) using a fixed incidence angle ω of 25.11°.
+The average volume of the sample is 100 mm3, and the measuring times were around 20 min per sample orientation.